tatami-galaxy/speech-processing/reports/to_do.md

 ### MOE

 - neuron activations become less sparse with fine tuning
-	- eval off shelf model with relu
-		- does it require some ft with relu first?
 	- off the shelf worse with relu without ft
 	- moe still works
 		- ft off the shelf a litte and then moe

 - partition ffns
 	- balanced k-means